UMAprotocol/UMIPs/Implementations/zodiac.md

 - Discourse Link: TBD

 ## Summary (2-5 sentences)
 The ZODIAC identifier is intended to be used with a [Zodiac module](https://gnosis.github.io/zodiac/docs/intro) that allows you to control a [Gnosis Safe](https://gnosis-safe.io/) according to a set of rules defined off-chain and enforced with UMA's [Optimistic Oracle](https://umaproject.org/optimistic-oracle.html).
-Any address can propose transactions that follow the rules and any address can dispute a proposal to UMA's Optimistic Oracle within a challenge window.
+Unless the module contract has extra restrictions, any address can propose transactions that follow the rules and any address can dispute a proposal to UMA's Optimistic Oracle within a challenge window.

 ## Motivation
 The ZODIAC identifier, coupled with the Optimistic Oracle Zodiac module, will allow for a new era of flexible "optimistic governance," where management of DAO treasuries and other multi-signature wallets can be managed more effectively, without being limited to X-of-Y signing schemes or tokenholder votes, although the Zodiac module can enforce those things, too.